If you need to change your return

 Online tax returns

-From ‘Your tax account’, choose ’Self Assessment account’ (if you don’t see this, skip this step).
+From ‘Your tax account’, choose ’Self Assessment account’.

 Choose ‘At a glance’ from the left-hand menu.